GoosefleetEO/aa-structuretimers/README.md

 Codename | Description
 -- | --
-`timerboard2.basic_access` | Basic permission required by anyone to access this app.
+`structuretimers.basic_access` | Basic permission required by anyone to access this app.
 Gives access to the list of timers (which timers a user sees can depend on other permissions and settings for a timers)
-`timerboard2.timer_management` | Users with this permission can create new timers and edit existing timers.
+`structuretimers.timer_management` | Users with this permission can create new timers and edit existing timers.
-`timerboard2.view_opsec_timer` | Users with this permission can create and view timers that are opsec restricted.
+`structuretimers.view_opsec_timer` | Users with this permission can create and view timers that are opsec restricted.

 ## Management commands

 The following management commands are available:

-- **timerboard_load_eve**: Preload all eve objects required for this app to function
+- **structuretimers_load_eve**: Preload all eve objects required for this app to function